norlove/Worst_Hackathon_Ever/README.md

 <img src="BigQuery Schema.png" width="300"/>

 5. Generate an API key and add it to `local.json`
-6. Change line 33 of twitter.js to filter tweets on whichver terms you'd like
+6. Change line 33 of `twitter.js` to filter tweets on whichver terms you'd like
 7. Install node modules: `npm install`
-8. Run the script: `node twitter.js`
+8. Run the script: `node twitter.js`, you should now start seeing Tweets coming in.

 ## Create some BigQuery Views and a Data Studio Dasboard to Display Hello_World